-For 38 years, AIO has offered students the opportunity to study oceanography through its summer programs.
+For 38 years, AIO has offered teens the opportunity to study oceanography through its summer camps.
 Mount Desert Island is the perfect place to study marine ecology because the cool Labrador Current brings minerals from the north to feed the food chains of coastal Maine.
 Waters are rich in plankton and there are many species of fish and marine mammals.
 Offshore dredges yield sediments full of benthic life.
 Rivers and estuaries serve as ocean nurseries.
 Rocky tidal pools shelter invertebrates and small fish.
 And mud flats and marshes present new environments and species for study.
 All of these diverse environments are within a few miles of AIO.

 We also offer students the chance to explore their collegiate options during the advanced sessions with college tours and meetings with the Jackson Lab and Mt.
 Desert Island Biological Lab, both of whom offer internships to high school and college age students.
 Several of our students have participated over the years.